Author: Jeff White

 Click on any gauge for the most recent data:

-Today will be 79 degrees with sun and a chance of afternoon clouds.
+Today will be 81 degrees and sunny.
 Wind will be 5 – 10 mph from the South.

 What’s Hatching: